GKD-stack/personal-website/elements.md

 		</header>

 <!-- Content -->
 Hi!
 I am an aspiring data scientist who enjoys deriving new insights with data and learning more about data ethics and privacy.
-I have strong technical skills and an academic background in data visualization, statistics, and machine learning.

-I've applied my data science skills as a research assistant at the Department of Political Science and at the Center for Peace and Security Studies.
-I also earned scholarships to pursue independent research and worked as a Statistical Programming Intern at Acumen recently where I refined my skills with big data.

-I'm graduating in March 2024, and I'm interested in data science, business intelligence, or machine learning internships.
-Please feel free to get in touch with me via email at gurmankdhaliwal2@gmail.com.
+I've worked in data roles in settings ranging from social science applications, academic research, bioinformatics, and a few levels of government.
+I'm interested in data science, business intelligence, or machine learning internships.
+Feel free to get in touch with me via email at gurmankdhaliwal2@gmail.com.

 <a href="https://www.dropbox.com/s/b9j6heqccc5i1ic/Gurman%20Dhaliwal%202023%20Resume.pdf?dl=0">Link to Resume</a>